 - Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
-A student may make anonymous reports about safety concerns by accessing the Monarch Tip Line at www.pccs.tips, www.P3tips.com, or (817) 599-5555. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.
+A student may make anonymous reports about safety concerns by placing a card in any of the numerous "Comments" boxes located throughout our campuses. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students.